XairGit/discmulticast/README.md

 It should work on both windows and linux, however windows support is untested.

 ## Requirements
-The bot requires the latest version of python to be installed and uses the rewrite branch of discord.py, plus some other libraries.
+The bot requires the latest version of python to be installed and uses the latest version of discord.py, plus some other libraries.
 Everything required can be easily installed using `pip` via `pip install -r requirements.txt`

 ## Running and configuration
 The bot largely operates based on a TOML configuration file, for an example see the [example config](example_config.txt).